High School & College

 -

-Tech in Schools
+Tech in Schools (Unit 4: Lesson 4)

 While educational technology is often considered "healthier" than entertainment tech, it's worth noting that many educational apps and platforms are deliberately gamified, still delivering those dopamine rewards we've discussed in previous sessions.